 Gunshot wounds are particularly prone to anaerobic infection, especially tetanus and gas gangrene.
 Ensure tetanus cover is up-to-date, and intravenous antibiotic prophylaxis of 24-48 hours' duration is usual following fractures caused by high-velocity weapons or shotguns.

 Legal and forensic aspects

 Reporting gunshot injuries

-The General Medical Council (GMC) has issued supplementary guidance concerning the reporting of gun- and knife-related injuries.
+The General Medical Council (GMC) issued supplementary guidance concerning the reporting of gun- and knife-related injuries.
 These state that:

-- The police should quickly be informed whenever an individual arrives in a healthcare setting (usually hospital) with a gunshot wound, as they are responsible for the risk assessment (both of risk to the patient and others) and to ensure that important statistical information about gun crime is not lost.
+- The police should be informed whenever an individual arrives in a healthcare setting (usually hospital) with a gunshot wound, as they are responsible for the risk assessment (both of risk to the patient and to others) and to ensure that important statistical information about gun crime is not lost.